diodechain/website/cli.md

   - title: Resource publication
     content: |
-      Whether your asset is publishing an SSH port to an explicit DevOps allow-list, an IoT API in a zero trust data fabric, or a website to the world, the CLI makes it easy.
-Publishing a resource with the CLI allows you to isolate the rest of the system, saving IT time and resources that would otherwise be spent on system maintenance.
+      Whether your asset is publishing an SSH port to an explicit DevOps allow-list, an IoT API in a zero trust data fabric, or a website to the world, the CLI makes it easy.Publishing a resource with the CLI allows you to isolate the rest of the system, saving IT time and resources that would otherwise be spent on system maintenance.

   -

   - title: Access management
     content: |
       Any Diode CLI client can publish a resource in private, protected, or public mode.
 By using the protected mode, an ad hoc zero trust perimeter is created that contains the asset, and makes it easy to manage access to it on a group level.

 ### Box: Our solutions